Architecture of London: The City Churches

 Stylistically most of the churches are not purely baroque in style, with a notable exception being St Stephen's Walbrook which has a fine domed interior.
 Many of the churches such as St Peter Upon Cornhill showcase influence from Dutch Baroque and Palladianism, whereas others like St Mary Aldermary are purely neo-gothic recreations of the former medieval churches, complete with a fan vaulted ceiling recalling the perpendicular gothic of the late Middle Ages.
 The majority of these churches were built of white Portland stone but some were also built of red-brick.
 Perhaps the most significant achievement of Wren's reconstruction of St Paul's and the city churches was their overall interaction as an ensemble.
-Canaletto's 1750 views of the City of London show how St Paul's and the City Churches soar above the city.
+Canaletto's 1750 views of the City of London show how St Paul's and the city churches soar above the city.
 The result was a picturesque skyline whose beauty astounded visitors.
 And so the Great Fire gave a new lease of life to the city.
 In the words of the architectural historian Dr Simon Thurley:

 "This apparent catastrophe [...] was in reality one of the best things that ever happened to London. [...]
 The Great Fire of London of London enabled a new start - mass housing, handsome paved streets with modern churches and public buildings.
 There was a new Royal Exchange, a new Cathedral, a rebuilt Guildhall.
 London now was cleaner, more modern and more uniform than any other city in Europe [...] and it remained so until the mid 19th century."

-Late Baroque architecture: Wren's hospitals and The Queen Anne Churches
+Late Baroque Architecture

+Royal Hospital Chelsea (1692) Christopher Wren, a restrained design with brick facades that resemble terraces.

-The Old Royal Naval College (1712); widely regarded the masterpiece of the English Baroque style, it forms an ensemble with Queen's House (1635) by Indigo Jones.
+The Old Royal Naval College (1712); widely regarded the masterpiece of the English Baroque style, it forms an ensemble with Queen's House (1635) by Inigo Jones.